 Kingfish, 10 a.m. to 10 p.m. — Enjoy a contemporary Réveillon three-course meal.

 Lüke Restaurant, 7 a.m. to 11 p.m. — Serving the original breakfast, lunch, and dinner menu in addition to a special Christmas menu.

 Marché, 11 a.m. to 6 p.m. — Head over to Marché for an elegant Christmas Day buffet.

 Morton’s Steakhouse New Orleans, 2 p.m. to 9 p.m. — Enjoy a decadent meal of steak and potatoes.

 Nirvana Indian Cuisine, 5:30 p.m. to 10 p.m. — Samosas and curry make for a nice change of pace for your holiday dinner.

 Oceana Grill, 8 a.m. to 1 a.m. — If you’re feeling hungry even after your own Christmas dinner, this restaurant is open late to satisfy your late-night seafood cravings.

-Roosevelt Hotel 10:30 a.m. to 2 p.m. — The Roosevelt’s annual, traditional Christmas brunch buffet with plenty of different foods to choose from.
+Roosevelt Hotel, 10:30 a.m. to 2 p.m. — The Roosevelt’s annual, traditional Christmas brunch buffet has plenty of different foods to choose from.

-Tujague’s Restaurant, 11 a.m. to 9:30 p.m. — A special four-course menu is on the menu at this classic New Orleans restaurant.
+Tujague’s Restaurant, 11 a.m. to 9:30 p.m. — A special four-course menu will be served at this classic New Orleans restaurant.